vegawidget/ggvega/src-ext/TypeScript/README.md

 ## The extensibility of the framework

 Since our package is still under active development, what we are most concerned about is the extensibility of the framework.
 When I build **TS ggvega**, I pay more attention to implementation rather than the extensibility.
 Then we find it is difficult to add a new Geom/Scale/Stat/etc., which is why we went through the big effort to make a new framework for the **TS ggvega**.
-In our framework, the top-level function is topLevelSpec()
+In our framework, the top-level function is `topLevelSpec()`.

 ### Framework structure